 Why This Matters for Your Soul

 If Isaiah is right — and he is — then your salvation does not hang on the thread of your willpower or your ability to "keep believing."
 It rests on the immutable counsel of a God who declares the end from the beginning.
-You are not holding onto God.
-He is holding onto you.
+Isaiah's God is not a summit you must cling to by your own strength; He is the One who said, through this very prophet, that He carries His people from the womb to the grey hairs — and has never yet set a single one down.

 The same God who chose His Servant before the creation of the world chose you before it.
 The same sovereign will that planned the cross planned your rescue.
 And if nothing can annul His purpose for nations, nothing can annul His purpose for you.

-"Fear not, for I have redeemed you; I have called you by name, you are mine.
-When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you."
+"Do not fear, for I have redeemed you; I have summoned you by name; you are mine.
+When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you."

 ISAIAH 43:1-2